Piloxal-po/Pokemon_FReborn/Readme.txt

 ﻿#==============================================================================#
 Pokémon Reborn
 X-- Episode 19: Final --X
-5/27/22 - 19.16
+%version%
 http://www.rebornevo.com/
 #==============================================================================#
-This game contains some sequences with flashing effects, as well as mature content and themes that may be unsuitable for some people.
+This game contains some sequences with flashing effects, as well as mature content
+	and themes that may be unsuitable for some people, including death, child abuse, sexual assault, blood and dismemberment.
 Please take care!

 Pokémon Reborn is updated to Generation 7 only and uses